Sometimes the coast just calls.

 “The great thing about this is it gives you the ability to get on the water and drive your own boat.
 You’re not on a waverunner, so you’re not limited to staying in one little area,” he said.

-“It shows a lot of the hidden beauty of Hilton Head and really what brings people to the Island,” he said, highlighting one of the favorite stops for guests.
+“It shows the hidden beauty of Hilton Head and really what brings people to the Island,” he said.
 “Broad Creek is called Dolphin Alley for a reason.
-There’s a ton of local dolphins that live there and they often poke their heads up so you get to stop the boat and see them.”
+There’s a ton of local dolphins that live there.
+They often poke their heads up so you get to stop the boat and see them.”

-Jeff recommends arriving 30 minutes before the trip to get registered and sign waivers, so orientation can start prior to the trip.
-Once everyone going on the outing arrives, there will be a talk about safety and how to operate a CraigCat before customers get in and further discuss how to use throttle and steer the boat.
+Jeff recommends arriving 30 minutes before the trip for registration.
+Orientation starts prior to the trip.
+Jeff and his staff show how to operate a CraigCat before customers get in.
+They demonstrate how to use throttle and steer the boat.
 Everyone is equipped with a life vest that auto-deploys if someone falls into the water.
-They recommend wearing boat shoes, strap sandals or flip flops with beachwear and light cover-ups, as customers can expect to get splashed.
+They recommend wearing boat shoes, strap sandals or flip flops with beachwear and light cover-ups.
+Expect to get splashed.

-“It’s the enjoyment of being on the water,” said Jeff, whose passion for this place is often shared with guests he gets show guide around the coast he, once again, calls home.
+“It’s the enjoyment of being on the water,” said Jeff.
+He shares his passion for this place with guests he gets show guide around the coast he calls home.

-Island Skiff Adventure Tours require reservations, which can be made by calling (843) 816-5976.
+Calling (843) 816-5976 for reservations.
 Drivers must be 18 years old and passengers must be at least five years.
-For more information about these exciting eco-tours out of Broad Creek Marina, located at 18 Simmons Road, see their Facebook page.
+For more information about these exciting eco-tours out of Broad Creek Marina, located at 18 Simmons Road or islandskifftours.com.